flyingsiying/blog/_posts/2017-10-07-webgis-symbol.markdown

-Creating a symbol editing window on the Web GIS Application simply mimics the process of symbolozing a layer in the ArcMap software.
-Users can symbolize feature layers in different ways depending on the type of data they are showing.
+Creating a symbol editing window on the Web GIS Application simply mimics the process of symbolozing a layer in ArcMap Desktop.
+Users can symbolize feature layers in different ways depending on the type of data.

-To summarize how I made this functionality work:
+To summarize how I build this functionality:
 * A dialog object is created in JavaScript to allow a user to enter different settings, such as fill color or outline color.
 * When a user clicks the save button, all the symbol settings will be saved as a